dqops/dqo/docs/reference/sensors/column/accepted_values-column-sensors.md

+---
+title: DQOps data quality accepted values sensors
+---
-# Data quality accepted values sensors
+# DQOps data quality accepted values sensors
 All [data quality sensors](../../../dqo-concepts/definition-of-data-quality-sensors.md) in the **accepted values** category supported by DQOps are listed below.
 Those sensors are measured on a column level.

 ---